emanuel-metzenthin/Lime-For-Time/README.md

 # LIME For Time

-We applied the LIME algorithm (LIME - Local Interpretable Model-Agnostic Explanations) developed by Marco Tulio Ribeiro, Sameer Singh and Carlos Guestrin to time series classification ([paper](https://arxiv.org/pdf/1602.04938.pdf), [GitHub](https://github.com/marcotcr/lime)).
+We applied the LIME algorithm (LIME - Local Interpretable Model-Agnostic Explanations) developed by Marco Tulio Ribeiro, Sameer Singh and Carlos Guestrin  ([paper](https://arxiv.org/pdf/1602.04938.pdf), [GitHub](https://github.com/marcotcr/lime)) to time series classification.

 LIME is used to better understand prediction made by complex black-box ML models.
 By making use of a transparent, interpretable model the algorithm tries to approximate the black-box locally in vicinty of a specific data sample.